boutproject/BOUT-dev/manual/sphinx/user_docs/running_bout.rst

 Analysing the output Using python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In order to analyse the output of the simulation using Python, you
+will first need to have set up python to use the BOUT++ libraries
+``boutdata`` and ``boututils``; see section
+:ref:`sec-config-python` for how to do this.
+The analysis routines have
+some requirements such as SciPy; see section
+:ref:`sec-python-requirements` for details.

 To print a list of variables in the output files, one way is to use the ``DataFile``
 class.
 This is a wrapper around the various NetCDF and HDF5 libraries for python: